Drawbotics/drylus/packages/extract-emotion-plugin/README.md

 Because of this, we can't truly generate a "JS-only" bundle + a "CSS-only" bundle when using `emotion`.
 The main entry using `emotion` will still come with the CSS generated at runtime.
 We use `ExtractEmotionPlugin` to create a _separate_ bundle for the CSS only, which will be used elsewhere.

-__Note__
+__Prerequisite Notes__
 The plugin should be used with `babel-loader` since it assumes the code in the entry point is already babelified.
+It also requires `babel-emotion-plugin` to babelifiy the emotion output.

 ### Install:
 ```